5 Best WordPress Caching Plugins to Speed Up Your Website (2023)

 If your website is hosted with one of the following hosting companies, you can use their built-in caching plugins.

-SiteGround offers a built-in caching solution with all their hosting plans.
-It can be enabled from your hosting account’s dashboard.
+SiteGround offers a built-in caching solution with all its hosting plans.
+You can enable it from your hosting account’s dashboard.

-SiteGround has also added Brotli compression, which can help you unlock 15-20% speed improvements.
+SiteGround has also added Brotli compression, which can help unlock 15-20% speed improvements.

-Overall, SiteGround’s caching has improved a ton.
-If you’re on their platform, you wouldn’t need caching plugins like WP Rocket or others.
+Overall, SiteGround’s caching has improved greatly.
+If you’re on their platform, you won’t need caching plugins like WP Rocket or others.

 WP Engine is one of the best-managed WordPress hosting companies.
 Their hosting plans come with built-in caching and performance optimization.

 Bluehost is one of the biggest hosting companies in the world and an officially recommended WordPress hosting provider.
-Their hosting plans include built-in caching that you can enable from your hosting dashboard.
+Their plans include built-in caching, which you can enable from your hosting dashboard.

 After logging into your hosting account, select your site from the ‘My Sites’ page and click the performance tab.
-You can turn the cache on / off and change other advanced caching settings.
+Here, you can turn the cache on or off and change other advanced caching settings.